how to plan

 Now that you have everything you need to keep you warm and dry, there are some additional items that you should bring with you to the slopes.

 Sunscreen and Lip Balm: Again, snow reflects the sun more than you might think!
-And wind can also affect your skins and lips as well.
+And wind can also affect any exposed skin.

 Driver's License and Credit Card.
 You’ll need these items to rent ski or snowboard equipment.

-Cash or Credit.
-Don't forget part of the fun of skiing is après!
+Don't forget, part of the fun of skiing is après!
 Grab a bite to eat, a hot chocolate, or other treats.

 SKi Patrol Tips